the-canonizer/canonizer-3.0-frontend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://canonizer3.canonizer.com)

 A wiki system that solves the critical liabilities of Wikipedia.
 It solves petty "edit wars" by providing contributors the ability to create and join camps and present their views without having them immediately erased.
-It also provides ways to standardise definitions and vocabulary, especially important in new fields.
+It also provides ways to standardise definitions and vocabulary, which is especially important in new fields.

 <p align="right">(<a href="#top">back to top</a>)</p>